 In the case of divorced or separated parents, both parents (and their respective spouses, if applicable) are expected to provide financial information.
 When you complete your Profile registration, the College Board will notify you that Wake Forest requires the Noncustodial Profile.
 You will receive an e-mail that explains this requirement, which you should share with your noncustodial parent.
 This e-mail will provide a link to the Noncustodial Profile website, with login instructions for your noncustodial parent.

 Our Net Price Calculator can help you estimate how much your family contribution will be, but families should be aware that financial aid estimates are only as good as the data on which they are based.
 Need is the difference between total Cost of Attendance and the expected family contribution.

-Students must reapply for financial aid each year by completing the CSS PROFILE and Renewal FAFSA and submitting the appropriate tax documentation.
-Changes in your family’s financial circumstances (such as a reduction in the number of children in undergraduate college) may significantly affect the amount of financial aid you receive in subsequent years.
-Students do not have to accept the self-help component of their financial aid package to receive gift aid or scholarships from the university.
+Students must reapply for financial aid each year by completing the CSS Profile and Renewal FAFSA and submitting the appropriate tax documentation.
+Changes in a family’s financial circumstances (such as a reduction in the number of children in undergraduate college) may significantly affect the amount of financial aid received in subsequent years.
+Students are not required to accept the self-help components of their financial aid package to receive gift aid or scholarships from the university.

 Families who experience a dramatic change in financial circumstances may submit a written letter of appeal with a detailed explanation and supporting documentation.
 The Financial Aid Committee will attempt to respond to requests within two weeks.